divio/divio-cloud-docs/introduction/django/django-05-database.rst

     :subtitle: Configuration secrets should not be committed to code repositories.

-    In this case, there is nothing in ``.env-local`` that can't be safely committed, and having the ``DATABASE_URL`` in there means that if a colleague needs to set up your Divio project, they will that in there too, ready to use in their own local environment.
+    In this case, there is nothing in ``.env-local`` that can't be safely committed, and having the ``DATABASE_URL`` in there means that if a colleague needs to set up your Divio application, they will that in there too, ready to use in their own local environment.
 However if you were testing functionality that required you add a secret key, for example to use some external service, you should take care not to commit that.